Watch: Robert Downey Jr to return to Marvel Cinematic Universe

 Watch here:

 “New mask, same task.
 What can I tell you?
-I hate playing complicated characters,” Downey Jr. quipped.
+I like playing complicated characters,” Downey Jr. quipped.

 This Marvel return for Downey Jr. follows his first Oscar win for his role in Christopher Nolan’s 2023 film Oppenheimer.
 He bid farewell to Tony Stark in 2019’s Avengers: Endgame, where Tony sacrificed himself to save the universe.